 Our goal is to provide our cancer patients with convenient care when they start having symptoms related to cancer treatment.
-We are a collaborative clinic where you will be evaluated over the phone by our triage nurse, depending on your severity, our nurses will make you an appointment with one our advanced practice clinician’s (APCs) who have years of experience in oncology, hematology and with side effects of chemotherapy.
-Our APC’s collaborate very closely with your doctor.
+We are a collaborative clinic where you will be evaluated over the phone by our triage nurse.
+Depending on your severity, our nurses will make you an appointment with one of our advanced practice clinicians (APCs).
+Our APCs have years of experience in oncology, hematology, and the treatment of chemotherapy symptoms.
+They will collaborate very closely with your doctor.

 We typically provide same-day appointments and help you avoid the emergency department in most cases.
-You can arrange one by calling our Symptom Support hotline at (406) 752-8672.
-These appointments are available Monday thru Friday for cancer patients who are currently on treatment who experience acute or severe symptoms.
-(Telemedicine visits are available.)
+You can arrange an appointment by calling our Symptom Support hotline at (406) 752-8672.
+These appointments are available Monday thru Friday for cancer patients who are currently on treatment, and who experience acute or severe symptoms.
+Telemedicine visits are available.